 Sometimes these are just the things you have to put up with when traveling the world as a woman, and particularly as an exotic woman depending on where you go.
 But I just can’t believe that of all places in the Balkans, I experienced this behavior in the capital of the EU-accepted, tourist powerhouse country that is Croatia.
 It was really disappointing.
 Despite that, I LOVED Zagreb.

 And I have to reiterate that I had no such experiences of this sort in the seaside where I spent a lot more time.
-In fact, Croatia is also the only Eastern European country where I had an intense, emotional and passionate holiday romance with a local.
 So I still stick by my opinion that the Dalmatians of Croatia fetishize black women less than men in Zagreb and some of the other countries that I talked about in my black in Eastern Europe post.